Top 35+ SaaS Website Design Inspiration

 Streak’s homepage uses on-brand isometric illustrations paired with subtle animations and bold typography, creating a visually unified experience.
 Their consistent use of blue across icons, buttons, and text blocks strengthens brand recognition while keeping the site lively and approachable.

-Why it’s a good SaaS website:
+Why Steak is a good SaaS website?

-Strong visual consistency supports brand identity.
+Strong visual consistency supports brand identity

-Animation adds energy without overwhelming visitors.
+Animation adds energy without overwhelming visitors

-Clear typography improves readability and user experience.
+Clear typography improves readability and user experience

 23. Slidebean